 2. Spend time studying various types of fallacies.
 You can find a list of fallacies with examples here on chapter3min.org.
 Searching online will yield other lists with more examples to review.
 The more familiar you become with the different types of fallacies, the easier it will be to spot them.

 3. Keep the fallacies you have learned about in mind.
 Be ready.
 Stay alert.
-As you interact with others in real life or online, realize that they a bound to come up.
+As you interact with others in real life or online, realize that logical fallacies are bound to come up.
 It is wise to expect them and look for them.

 4. Practice looking for them by listening to debates online or on television.
 This is a good way to practice because you are not “in” the conversation.
 You can observe without the emotional investment or the stress that sometimes comes with these types of exchanges.
 If it is an online video or recorded TV that you can pause and rewind, you can replay the exchange to analyze it carefully.